joereddington/Mouse-Sniper/README.md

  - [ ]  proper 3 by 3 overlay in the preview window
  - [x]  Improve speed - cache the screenshot for example.
  - [ ]  settings page: always on top? preview window off?
+ - [ ]  The screen should indicate (colour of grid) if the program is active.
+ - [x]  Always on top
  - [ ]  Option to automatically focus on window
  - [ ]  Hotkey to start
  - [ ]  put into stackexchange code review.
  - [x]  refactor a whole lot.
  - [x]  Fix the 'tile cannot extend outside image' bug.
+ - [ ]  It would be good if the screenshot periodically refreshed.
+ - [x]  On-mouse over would be nice.
+ - [ ]  Screenshot should refresh whenever you tap to the system.